nazdridoy/ngpt/README.md

 - ✅ **Versatile**: Use as a CLI tool, Python library, or CLI framework for building custom tools
 - 🪶 **Lightweight**: Minimal dependencies with everything you need included
-- 🔄 **API Flexibility**: Works with OpenAI, Ollama, Groq, and any compatible endpoint
+- 🔄 **API Flexibility**: Works with OpenAI, Ollama, Groq, Claude, and any compatible endpoint
 - 💬 **Interactive Chat**: Continuous conversation with memory in modern UI
 - 📊 **Streaming Responses**: Real-time output for better user experience
 - 🔍 **Web Search**: Integrated with compatible API endpoints